scm-manager/website/content/posts/2021-11-17-scm-manager-2-27-0/index.md

 ## Other changes
 - Upgrades to Webpack 5 and Node 16
 - Improved screen reader support
-- Show Repository Contact on overview
+- Show repository contact in the overview
 - Fix minor ui glitches after introducing the high contrast mode

 ## Final words